-\\Data loggers that are in the coolers of vaccine found to be in a cold chain break should be sent into RRPL and marked with the name of the former Regional Health Authority (RHA), Athabasca Health Authority (AHA) or First Nations Jurisdiction (FNJ); facility; date of cold chain break and contact person.
-The data logger should then be put in an envelope and placed back in the cooler to be sent to Roy Romanow Provincial Laboratory at 5 Research Drive, Regina SK.
-S4S 0A4 NOTE: This does not apply to vaccines sent from wholesalers to community pharmacies.
+\\Data loggers that are in the coolers of vaccine found to be in a cold chain break should be sent back to RRPL as soon as possible and should be well marked with the name of the SHA network/FNJ; facility name; date of cold chain break; and contact person.
+The data logger should be put in an envelope and placed back in the cooler to be sent back to Roy Romanow Provincial Laboratory at 5 Research Drive, Regina, SK S4S 0A4.
+NOTE: This does not apply to vaccines sent from wholesalers to community pharmacies.